eduardosatrini/simple-go-crud/README.md

 # simple-crud-go
-A simple crud with golang for learning
+A simple CRUD with golang for learning